MSJYYT/tensorflow-nlp/README.md

 			2. we show how to deploy model in java production

-			3. we explain this task can be decomposed into two stages (retrieve entities & recombine query)
+			3. we explain this task can be decomposed into two stages (retrieve keywords & recombine query)

 			   the first stage is fast (tagging) and the second stage is slow (autoregressive generation)

 			   for the first stage, we show bi-gru retrieves entities at 79.6% recall and 42.6% exact match

 			   then we show bert is able to improve this retrieving task to 93.6% recall and 71.6% exact match

+			4. we find that we need to predict the intent as well (whether to rewrite the query or not)

+			   in other words, whether to trigger the rewriter or not at the first place

+			   we have finetuned a bert to jointly predict intent and retrieve the keywords

+			   the result is: 97.7% intent accuracy; 90.6% recall and 62.6% exact match for keyword extraction
 			```

 	* [Semantic Parsing（语义解析）](https://github.com/zhedongzheng/finch#semantic-parsing)